-About body image and social media… in a society that makes it so hard to love your body, you can't just follow anyone on socials.
+About body image and social media… in a society that makes it so hard to love your body, you can’t just follow anyone on socials.
 Here are 3 strategies how to improve your body image without deleting your Instagram account.

 Some social media accounts help boost your body confidence, some accounts do the opposite.

 Even if you’ve been hating your body for years, a few simple strategies can help you love your body more (without deleting Instagram).